 First off, a disclaimer.
 I probably should have read this book in Spanish.
 I loved “Don Segundo Sombra” & “Radiografía de la Pampa” in their original versions, but after struggling with gaucho terminology & words that most Argentines today would not recognize, I decided to see if there was an English translation available.
-Not only did Amazon have it, but everyone raved about the translation as well.
+Not only did Amazon have it, but everyone raved about the translation.
 And it was annotated!!
 “A Visit to the Ranquel Indians” has been waiting patiently on the bookshelf since January…

 The translation by Eva Gillies transmitted the spirit of the coronel nicely even if some English words were obscure.
-Annotations were essential, explaining long-forgotten literary references, historical figures or customs.
-The introduction has the best, 20-page explanation of the Rosas era I’ve ever read.
+Annotations proved to be essential, explaining long-forgotten literary references, historical figures or customs.
+The introduction has the best 20-page explanation of the Rosas era I’ve ever read.
 Hands down.
 But placing all annotations at the back of the book instead of on the same page was a big editorial mistake.
 Although I did it, flipping back & forth 2-3 times per page of original text got old fast.
 Sometimes Gillies explained obvious or unnecessary items; however, erring on the side of thoroughness isn’t much of a complaint.

 On with the story…

 Mansilla’s collective essays offer a rare opportunity to explore the mindset of a well-traveled & well-read, upper class army officer.
 After all, he was the nephew of Juan Manuel de Rosas.
-But also we get a priceless ethnographic study describing for readers a people & customs that no longer exist.
+But also we get a priceless ethnographic study describing a people & customs that no longer exist.
 Mansilla took his troops with minimal weapons south of the Río Quinto (Fifth River, marked on the map below with a “V”) to meet the Ranqueles, a tribe of Araucanians settled in what would eventually become parts of the modern provinces of Córdoba, San Luis & La Pampa.
 His excursion corresponds to the shaded area below:

 Beginning slowly, Mansilla describes the terrain with military precision while commenting on plant & animal life.
 His substantial wit pervades the entire text.
 Mansilla also offers the reader numerous opinions about a wide range of topics: current events, old age, freedom & rights, travel, nation building, socialism & solidarity, even dancing!
 Attempting to rebuke some of Sarmiento’s 1845 work “Facundo: Civilización y Barbarie,” he enjoys questioning previously accepted notions of civilization.
 Imagine that… a dandy calling into doubt his own existence.
 He also revels in talking about himself, often with a touch of satire that makes his introspection amusing rather than arrogant.